 Yet despite this, desktop spending continues to exceed mobile spending.
 As the chart below shows, the average amount spent by a Mac user is almost $40 more than an iPhone user, and the difference between a Windows desktop and a Windows smart phone user is $60:

 Mobile devices are the key to reaching your potential leads.
 Avoid the mistakes outlined in this post and make your mobile landing page a tool for converting visitors into leads, and those leads into customers.
 Give them the glow-in-the-dark raincoat they need on those dark and stormy nights.
 They’ll thank you in more ways than one.

-Get started creating your first mobile-optimized landing page for free with Instapage and let us know of any other mobile landing page mistakes you’ve encountered in the comments below.
+Get started creating your first mobile-optimized landing page with Instapage and let us know of any other mobile landing page mistakes you’ve encountered in the comments below.